 Crandall Run is very convenient to several shopping areas and the Lorton VRE.
-The Shoppes of Lorton Valley is just down the road, as is the VRE stop at the Lorton Station Town Center.
+The Shoppes of Lorton Valley has a wealth of merchants including Giant, Starbucks, Five Guys Burgers and Fries, Ledo Pizza, Lorton Music and a day spa.
+A VRE stop is located at the Lorton Station Town Center.
 It provides access to DC’s Union Station, with stops in Springfield, Alexandria, Crystal City and L’Enfant Plaza along the way.
 Riders have the opportunity to switch over the MetroRail at many stations, the first being Franconia-Springfield.
+A mixture of food choices can be found at the Town Center including Pane e Vino, Vocelli Pizza, Fireside Grill and Maya’s Pastries.
+The Lorton Station Medical Center features a dental group, physicians with varying specialties, an imaging/radiology center, a dialysis center and a laboratory.
+Other tenants such as Curves, Lorton Dry Cleaners, Fusion Nails and Spa and KC Pharmacy are located there as well.
+Lorton Marketplace is another close choice.
+There is a Shopper’s Food Warehouse, Glory Days Grill, Caribou Coffee, Quiznos and a UPS store among others.
 Students attend William Halley Elementary and South County Secondary Schools.
 Interstate 95, the Fairfax County Parkway and Fort Belvoir are all convenient to this community.

 The Lorton Workhouse Arts Center, a program of the Lorton Arts Foundation, is the crown jewel of this area.
 According to its website, it “provides essential visual and performing arts studios and exhibition space as well as engaging arts education programs for people of all ages and artistic abilities”.
 The Arts Center offers a variety of classes in fields such as ceramics, glass, drawing, martial arts, yoga and more.
 Several concert series, theater camps and art exhibits are held on the grounds.
 Future plans are in the works for a studio theater, a “Music Barn” amphitheater area and a 35,000 square foot performing arts center.